augardiner/hot-stuff/README.md

 The API is written in Python with the Flask framework.

-**Tracks:** There is a separate weekly script, running weekly, which scrapes the Billboard site page and adds each song into the database.
+**Tracks:** There is a separate script, running weekly, which scrapes the Billboard site page and adds each song into the database.

 **Data:** The weekly script uses the [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/) library to get [Spotify Audio Features](https://developer.spotify.com/documentation/web-api/reference/#object-audiofeaturesobject) for each track, used for visualizations.